 Be scrupulous.
 Be selective.
 Only use data that directly supplies information to the concluding point of your argument or pitch.

 How else can I bring my data story to life visually?

 Call-outs allow you to create a focal point for your key metric on your slide.
 They are created using color, size, and shapes, attracting focus to a specific area on your slide.

 Don’t use a chart if you don’t need one

 Your audience is much more likely to come to a decision based on one simple, conclusive data point.
 If you don’t need to visually display your data in a traditional bar/pie/line chart, then don’t.
 Clean lines, over-sized text, or a few simple shapes are often all you need to visualize the data story.

 Minimize the Noise

 The opposite of calling out your critical data is figuring out what data to minimize or delete.
 To minimize clutter, start with your axis labels: Are they as informative, accurate, and concise as possible?
 Is your data easy to read?

 Where can I learn more about data visualization techniques?

 Check out our blog for more of our favorite storytelling with data tips.
 Have an hour to spare?
-Watch our webinar, Using Data Visualization to Tell Your Story, for an in-depth look at some of the same data storytelling strategies we teach at companies like Accenture, Fidelity, and Boston Scientific.
+Watch our webinar, Using Data Visualization to Tell Your Story, for an in-depth look at some of the same data storytelling strategies we teach at some of the world's top brands.